 Tim Leman

-Tim is Chairman and CEO at Gibson.
+Tim is Chief Strategy Officer at Unison Risk Advisors and CEO at Gibson.
 He joined Gibson in 2005 as the Director of the Employee Benefits Practice and became a principal in 2007.
-He was named President in 2009, CEO in 2011, and elected Chairman of the Board in 2014.
+He was named President in 2009 and CEO in 2011.

 With Tim’s leadership, Gibson has been selected as a Best Places to Work in Indiana, named to Principal’s 10 Best list for employee financial security, maintained its status as a Reagan & Associates Best Practices Agency, recognized as one of 20 Indiana Companies To Watch, and named to the Inc. 5000 list.
 Read Tim's Full Bio